kyma-project/kyma/docs/getting-started/11-expose-function.md

   EOF
   ```

-2. Check if the APIRule was created and has the `OK` status:
+2. Check that the APIRule was created and has the `OK` status:

   ```bash
   kubectl get apirules orders-function -n orders-service -o=jsonpath='{.status.APIRuleStatus.code}'